j0458/jhua0458_9103_Tut3/README.md

 # jhua0458_9103_Final
 ## How to Interact
-The overall dynamics of the work presents the effects of rotation.
+The work as a whole achieves dynamic effects through rotation.
 The specific interactive effects are as follows:

 - **Change the image state through different buttons：** When any of the Q, W, E or R keys on the keyboard is pressed, the corresponding image state change will be triggered according to the key, which gives the main visual elements different levels and playability.